 Experimenting with different food combinations

-Once you’re able to connect your food choices to your physical and mental well-being, the process of food selection becomes a matter of carefully listening to your own body.
+Once you’re able to connect your food choices to your physical and mental well-being, the process of selecting food becomes a matter of listening to your own body.
 For example, you may find that when you eat carbohydrates you feel heavy and lethargic for hours.
 Therefore, carb-heavy meals become something you try to avoid.

 The following exercise can help you discover how different food combinations and quantities affect your well-being: